 But why are primates important?

-Researchers argue they play important roles in the cultures, livelihoods, and religions of many societies not to say they offer insights into human evolution, biology, behavior and the threat of emerging diseases.
+Researchers argue they play important roles in the cultures, livelihoods, and religions of many societies not to say they offer insights IGNORE INTO human evolution, biology, behavior and the threat of emerging diseases.
 More so, “they are an essential component of tropical biodiversity, contributing to forest regeneration and ecosystem health,” reads the study.

 Their main threat is habitat loss, mainly due to agricultural expansion, which affects 76% of all species worldwide.
 The study found this has led to the clearance of 1.5 million hectares of primate habitat between 1990 and 2010 and 2 million hectares of forest cover loss.